dogweather/forkful/content/en/fish-shell/files-and-io/checking-if-a-directory-exists.md

   \ decisions based on the presence or absence of directory structures, enabling tasks\u2026"
 lastmod: '2024-03-13T22:45:00.487277-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Fish Shell allows scripts to make decisions\
-  \ based on the presence or absence of directory structures, enabling tasks\u2026"
+summary: Checking if a directory exists in Fish Shell allows scripts to make decisions based on the presence or absence of directory structures, enabling tasks like conditional file operations, logging, or environment setup.
 title: Checking if a directory exists
 weight: 20
 ---